oracle/truffleruby/doc/user/jruby-migration.md

 In both JRuby and TruffleRuby you call Java methods as you would a Ruby method.

 JRuby will rewrite method names such as `my_method` to the Java convention of `myMethod`, and convert `getFoo` to `foo`, and `setFoo` to `foo=`.
-TruffleRuby does not perdorm these conversions.
+TruffleRuby does not perform these conversions.

 ### Referring to Constants